-A diaper rash develops when your baby’s skin is irritated.
-Irritation can be caused by:
+A diaper rash forms when a baby’s skin is irritated.
+It can be caused by:

 - Leaving dirty diapers on for too long

 - Too much moisture next to the skin

 - Diapers or plastic pants that are too tight

 - Allergic reaction to diaper or detergent

 - Yeast or bacterial infection

 - Scaly patches